 - 3.1 The College has zero tolerance to child abuse and is committed to the protection and wellbeing of all children in its school environment.
-The College will promptly respond and report to all incidents, disclosure and suspicions of child abuse. - 3.2 The Executive Management Team, the governing authority, has responsibility for ensuring the College has an effective child safe policy and procedures and oversight of the implementation of this policy and procedures to: - ensure that the child abuse incident and any associated complaint or concern is taken seriously; - promptly and thoroughly managing the response of the College; - respond appropriately to the student who raises or is affected by the complaint or concern; - monitor overall compliance of the College with the procedure; and
+The College will promptly respond and report to all incidents, disclosure and suspicions of child abuse. - 3.2 The School Council, the governing authority, has responsibility for ensuring the College has an effective child safe policy and procedures and oversight of the implementation of this policy and procedures to: - ensure that the child abuse incident and any associated complaint or concern is taken seriously; - promptly and thoroughly managing the response of the College; - respond appropriately to the student who raises or is affected by the complaint or concern;

-- manage an alternative procedure for responding to the complaint or concern if any person allocated responsibility cannot perform their role due to a conflict of interest. - 3.3 All staff members have a legal and/or moral responsibility in the prevention and reporting of child abuse and neglect.
+- monitor overall compliance of the College with the procedure; and - manage an alternative procedure for responding to the complaint or concern if any person allocated responsibility cannot perform their role due to a conflict of interest. - 3.3 All staff members have a legal and/or moral responsibility in the prevention and reporting of child abuse and neglect.
 The following table identifies the roles of those who are responsible for various critical functions involved with this policy.

 Responsible for: Who is responsible?

-Designated Child protection officer to support all staff and students with this policy International Student Coordinator Promptly managing the school's response to an allegation or disclosure and ensuring that it is taken seriously.
-Primary: Principal Alternative: Other EMT members Responding appropriately to a child who makes or is affected by an allegation of child abuse.
-All staff.
-Reporting an incident All staff with support from the Designated Child protection officer Monitoring school compliance with this policy.
-Executive Management team including the Principal Protect any child connected to alleged child abuse until the allegation is resolved.
-Primary: International Student Coordinator Alternative: Other EMT members Make, secure and retain records All staff International Student Coordinator
+Designated Child protection officer to support all International Student Coordinator

+staff and students with this policy

+Promptly managing the school's response to an Primary: Principal

+allegation or disclosure and ensuring that it is Alternative: Other Senior Management

+taken seriously.
+Team members

+Responding appropriately to a child who makes or All staff.

+is affected by an allegation of child abuse.

+Reporting an incident All staff

+with support from the Designated Child

+protection officer

+Monitoring school compliance with this policy.
+School Council including the Principal

+Protect any child connected to alleged child abuse Primary: International Student

+until the allegation is resolved.
+Coordinator

+Alternative: Other Senior Management

+Team members

+Make, secure and retain records All staff

+International Student Coordinator